MrBlazin/MSCHF/README.md

 ## 😈 Copy the Repository

 To get started with this Python Weapons arsenal, you can copy the entire repository to your local machine using the following `git` command:
-This command will clone the entire repository, including all the scripts and files, to a folder named "Python-Weapons" in your current directory.
+This command will clone the entire repository, including all the scripts and files, to a folder named "MSCHF" in your current directory.
 Now you have the complete collection of Python scripts at your fingertips!

 ```bash
 git clone https://github.com/MrBlazin/MSCHF.git